The Liturgical And Sacramental Nature Of St. Paul's Epistles

 This is but a sample of the liturgical and sacramental reading of St. Paul whose constellation is Baptism, Eucharist, Liturgy, Suffering, and New Life in Christ.

 As Paul begins his sermon, so he continues.
-To cite a few examples we should think of the following portions as liturgy that comprised Divine Service in Philippi in the 1st century:
+To site a few examples we should think of the following portions as liturgy that comprised Divine Service in Philippi in the 1st century:

 Most obvious is 2:5-11 which many call “an early Christian hymn.”
 I don’t know why.
 Maybe it is a hymn, but it could just as well be liturgy.
 Whatever one calls it, however, it is not narrative, but doxology (from which dogma can also be drawn).
 There are others in Philippians and throughout Paul’s sermons.
 And we must not disregard what Paul is doing here if we want to read him rightly.